Designing For & With

 Pros:

-• Can be integrated into the existing Zoom app developed by our client.
+• Can be integrated into the existing Zoom app develped by out client.

 Cons: